Hillary Clinton tries to explain her comments on Trump voters after backlash

 "[T]here is anecdotal evidence and some research to suggest that women are unfortunately more swayed by men than the other way around," Clinton insisted on Facebook.
 "As much as I hate the possibility, and hate saying it, it’s not that crazy when you think about our ongoing struggle to reach gender balance – even within the same household.

 "I did not realize how hard it would hit many who heard it," Clinton added.
+"So to those upset or offended by what I said last week, I hope this explanation helps to explain the point I was trying to make."

 Clinton's original comments drew backlash from Democrats, among them Senate Minority Whip Dick Durbin of Illinois, who told "Fox News Sunday" that the former secretary of state's remarks were "not helpful."